Skip to content

 Spec-first publication

-The language specification, design decisions, and governance record under CC BY 4.0.
-The compiler source and binary follow in a later complete-release phase under FSL-1.1-Apache-2.0.
+Language specification, design decisions, and governance record live now under CC BY 4.0.
+Compiler source and binary follow in a later complete-release phase under FSL-1.1-Apache-2.0.

 Adoption model